Skip to content

 Phase Rotate

 Applies a phase rotation conditioned on predicates.
-Unlike other gates, predicates are required — phase rotation without a condition is meaningless.
+Unlike other gates, predicates are required.
+Phase rotation without a condition is meaningless.

 typescript

-this.phaseRotate(predicates, Math.PI); // π phase flip on matching states
+m.phase_rotate(wasmPreds, Math.PI); // π phase flip on matching states

-this.phaseRotate(predicates, Math.PI / 4); // π/4 phase shift
+m.phase_rotate(wasmPreds, Math.PI / 4); // π/4 phase shift

 typescript